 Personal items: Travel hairdryer, bath towel, shaving equipment, brush & toothpaste, etc. You can bring it from your home, or you can buy it from many convenient stores when you arrive in Vietnam.
 These things are often set up in most hotels/hostels in Vietnam.
 The good idea is to carry toiletries always in your daypack when you have an outside day.

-Electrical equipment: Smart-phone or iPad is must-have items.
+Electrical equipment: Smart-phone or iPad is a must-have item.
 The Internet connection and Wi-Fi is available almost everywhere (hotels, restaurants, coffee shop, etc.).
 Besides, in Vietnam, the voltage is 220V so you have to bring an electrical adapter if your equipment uses a different voltage.
-Chargers and the pre-charged battery is very necessary when you have a long trip.
+Chargers and the pre-charged battery are very necessary when you have a long trip.